Definitions

 Receptive exercise

 Create sentences, each at least 10 words long, one for each new word.
 Each sentence provides a meaningful context for using one of the new words.
-But instead of showing the new word in the sentence, place a long underscore where that word should go (_).
+But instead of showing the new word in the sentence, place a long underscore where that word should go (_________).
 At the end of each sentence, include a bracket with three words separated by slashes.
 Do not indicate the correct word.

-• One correct “new word” that fits the blank.
+- One correct “new word” that fits the blank.

-• One incorrect “new word” that is the same part of speech as the correct word.
+- One incorrect “new word” that is the same part of speech as the correct word.

-• One incorrect word NOT from the new words list, same part of speech and similar length as the correct word, but clearly wrong in the sentence context.
+- One incorrect word NOT from the new words list, same part of speech and similar length as the correct word, but clearly wrong in the sentence context.

-• The position of the correct word in the bracket should vary across the sentences.
+- The position of the correct word in the bracket should vary across the sentences.

-• Ensure the non-new-word distractor is NOT a synonym or contextually correct word.
+- Ensure the non-new-word distractor is NOT a synonym or contextually correct word.

 Productive exercise

 Give me a sentence of no more than 10 words for each new word.
-Each sentence should provide a clear context for the word, and leave an underscore where the word should be, so that I can read your sentence and fill in the word.
+Each sentence should provide a clear context for the word, and leave a long underscore (_________) where the word should be, so that I can read your sentence and fill in the word.
 Do not provide a list of the new words or show the answers.
 Shuffle the order of the new words as you create the sentences.

 Evaluating a word in context